gwenparadis/01-week-challenge/README.md

 ## Description

 This project was completed in order to increase accessibility of the Horiseon webpage, and to both label and consolidate the source code for increased accessibility for further maintenance.
-This update resolved the bug on the "Search Engine Optimization" link, adds semantics to the HTML, and consolidates the CSS stylesheet by removing or combining class identification elements.
-This not only increases accessibility for the user, but increases clarity of the code content with updates HTML5 semantics.
+This update resolved the bug on the "Search Engine Optimization" link, added HTML5 semantics to the HTML, and consolidated the CSS stylesheet by removing or combining class identification elements.
+This not only increases accessibility for the user, but increases clarity of the code for future inspection and bug fixes.
 During this project, I learned about HTML5 semantics, how class and identification tags are used to consolidate the CSS stylesheet, and how to properly deploy a Github repository to Github pages.

 ## Installation